frankshearar/Home/Backporting-PC-to-msbuild--restore.md

 * Continue to only support .NET Framework and not .NET Core
 * Only work by default for whatever VS supports
 * Make the feature opt-in.
+* Allow PackageSaveMode from config, not from command line flag
+* Don't port DirectDownload over

 ### Later

 * Warn as follows:
   * when not opted-in
     * if has PC files that are upgradable